Normal Families of Meromorphic Mappings of Several Complex Variables for Moving Hypersurfaces in a Complex Projective Space: Introduction.

 In 1957 Lehto and Virtanen \cite{LeVi} introduced the concept of normal meromorphic functions in connection with the study of boundary behaviour of meromorphic functions of one complex variable.
 Since then normal families of holomorphic maps have been studied intensively, resulting in an extensive development in the one complex variable context and in generalizations to the several complex variables setting (see \cite{Za}, \cite{JK1}, \cite{JK2}, \cite{AK} and the references cited in \cite{Za} and \cite{JK2}).

 The first ideas and results on normal families of meromorphic mappings of several complex variables were introduced by Rutishauser \cite{Rut} and Stoll \cite{S1}.

 The notion of a meromorphically normal family into the $N$-dimen\-sional complex projective space was introduced by H. Fujimoto \cite{Fu} (see subsection \ref{mero} below for the definition of these concepts).
 Also in \cite{Fu}, he gave some sufficient conditions for a family of meromorphic mappings of a domain $D$ in $\C^n$ into $\P^N(\C)$ to be meromorphically normal.
 In 2002, Z. Tu \cite{Tu2} considered meromorphically normal families of meromorphic mappings of a domain $D$ in $\C^n$ into $\P^N(\C)$ for hyperplanes.
-Generalizing the above results of Fujimoto and Tu, in 2005, Thai-Mai-Trang \cite{MTT} gave a sufficient condition for the meromorphic normality of a family of meromorphic mappings of a domain $D$ in $\C^n$ into $\P^N(\C)$ for fixed hypersurfaces (see section 2 below for the necessary definitions):
+Generalizing the above results of Fujimoto and Tu, in 2005, Thai-Mai-Trang \cite{MTT} gave a sufficient condition for the meromorphic normality of a family of meromorphic mappings of a domain $D$ in $\C^n$ into $\P^N(\C)$ for fixed hypersurfaces (see section 2 below for the necessary definitions, in particular subsection 2.3 for the definition of $D(...)$):

 {\bf Theorem A.} (\cite[Theorem A]{MTT})\ {\it Let $\mathcal F$ be a family of meromorphic mappings of a domain $D$ in $\C^n$ into $\P^N(\C)$.
 Suppose that for each $f\in \mathcal F$, there exist $q\ge 2N+1$ hypersurfaces $H_1(f),H_2(f),...,H_q(f)$ in $\P^N(\C)$ with